-Students with CSWE accredited undergraduate degrees in social work, who are accepted to enter the UNC Pembroke MSW Program as traditional full-time MSW students or traditional part-time MSW students, are eligible for course waivers for selected MSW Foundation Year courses by either a) "exemption" or b) "examination."
+Students with CSWE accredited undergraduate degrees in social work, who are accepted to enter the UNC Pembroke MSW Program as traditional full-time MSW students or traditional part-time MSW students, are eligible for course waivers for selected MSW Foundation Year courses by "examination."
 These options are offered in order to avoid duplication and redundancy of course content of generalist program content from the BSW program.
-Course waivers that are granted through exemption or examination reduce the total number of hours a student needs to graduate.
-Students who receive course waivers are eligible for admission to the a) MSW Fast Track Program or b) MSW Traditional Program with reduced credit hour requirements and must follow the deadlines specified.
+Course waivers that are granted through examination reduce the total number of hours a student needs to graduate.
+Students who receive course waivers are eligible for admission to the MSW Traditional Program with reduced credit hour requirements and must follow the deadlines specified.
 See Appendix C.

-Grading and Appeals Policies and Process

-(Information obtained from the Graduate Student Handbook)
+Grading and Appeals Policies and Process (Information obtained from the Graduate Student Handbook)